20.2K

 Elisa Haggarty is a Conscious Leadership Coach who works with executives and teams to shift the way people relate and collaborate through radical responsibility, curiosity and emotional intelligence.
 You can follow her work HERE and follow her on Instagram.

-Tuesday Sep 02, 2025
+Sep 2, 2025

-Tuesday Sep 02, 2025
+Sep 2, 2025

 For episode 60, we sit down with Functional Nutritionist, Andrea Nakayama to explore the gaps in the ever present conversation around longevity and health.
 Andrea posits that storytelling, meaning and fulfillment are essential to a life well lived.
 Andrea is a prolific writer and storyteller in her own right, crafting a newsletter called, "Mending" and runs a book club called, "The Longview" exploring the intersection of storytelling and health and longevity.